‘This Is Us’ Fans React To Randall’s Shocking Behavior During Showdown With Rebecca

 “I did not like that Randall pushed Rebecca into leaving her family.
 Who knows if the trial will even help?” one viewer wrote.

-“Randall is a manipulator,” another wrote.
+“Randall is a manipulator,” another person said.

-“Ugh I’m so sad Randall is forcing her,” a third added.
+“Ugh I’m so sad Randall is forcing her,” a third follower added.

 “Really not liking Randall’s character ATM,” another This Is Us fan wrote.

-In an interview with Entertainment Weekly, This Is Us executive producer Elizabeth Berger agreed that a lot of fans would argue that what Randall’s emotional manipulation of his mom was “a wildly unfair thing to do.”
-She also added that she thinks Randall does not care what anyone else thinks and that he just wants his mom to get better and he will do whatever it takes to help her.
+In an interview with Entertainment Weekly, This Is Us executive producer Elizabeth Berger agreed that a lot of fans would argue that Randall’s emotional manipulation of his mom was “a wildly unfair thing to do.”
+She also added that she feels Randall does not care what anyone else thinks, and that he just wants his mom to get better and he will do whatever it takes to help her.

 Co-showrunner Isaac Aptaker added that he’s aware of how divisive the storyline is, and that even on the This Is Us set, people were divided.
-Some thought Randall was being manipulative and others think he’s doing the right thing by “playing every card in his deck” to get Rebecca to do what he wants because he’s trying to prolong her life.
+Some thought Randall was being manipulative and others felt he was doing the right thing by “playing every card in his deck” to get Rebecca to do what he wants because he’s trying to prolong her life.

-This Is Us fans know that Randall will soon be estranged from some members of his family, most notably his brother Kevin (Justin Hartley) as teased in a previous flash-forward scene set several months in the future.
-Now it appears that fans know why the brothers will stop speaking — once Kevin finds out what’s behind Rebecca’s change of tune regarding the clinical trial, a brotherly blowout will no doubt ensue.
+This Is Us fans know that Randall will soon be estranged from some members of his family, most notably his brother Kevin (Justin Hartley), as teased in a previous flash-forward scene set several months in the future.
+Now it appears that fans know why the brothers will stop speaking.
+Once Kevin finds out what’s behind Rebecca’s change of tune regarding the clinical trial, a brotherly blowout will no doubt ensue.